jayant-dhawan/url-shortener-api/README.md

 # URL Shortner API

-A url shortner API made with nodejs, express js and mongo db
+A url shortner API made with NodeJS, ExpressJS, Passport and MongoDB

 ## Endpoints: